gianvstheworld/gianvstheworld/README.md

 <h1 align="left"> 🤝 Hello there!
 I'm Gianluca Capezzuto 🤝</h1>

-- 📚 Graduating in Electrical Engineering at EESC-USP
+- 📚 Undergraduate in Electrical Engineering at EESC-USP
-- 🤖 I'm currently part of **[SEMEAR]**
+- 🤖 I'm currently part of **Grupo [SEMEAR]**
-- 🚗 Working on a autonomous car project
+- 🚗 Working on a traversability prediction neural network
 - 📲 Currently fascinated about **embedded systems** and **deep learning**

  <div>